The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

 Digital (aka electronic) keyboards are a slightly different beast.

-These days, it can be tricky to categorize a particular keyboard since they often share features with other keyboard types.
+These days, it can be tricky to categorize a particular keyboard since they feature sets often overlap with other keyboard types.

 Now let’s take a quick look at each keyboard and digital piano type to point out their main differences.
 We’ll start with digital pianos.